ChrisMayfield/cspogil/CS0/README.md

 11. Database Systems
 12. [Artificial Intelligence](Act12) -- 8-puzzle, tic-tac-toe, search trees, heuristics

-Activities 7--11 have not yet been written; check back in Fall 2017.
+Activities 7--11 have not yet been written; check back in Spring 2018.
 The [Meta](Meta) folder contains additional models for team development.